Tarek0/zerotune/zerotune/models/README.md

 These models were trained on a diverse set of datasets, including:
 - Synthetic datasets with varying characteristics
-- Classification datasets from OpenML
+- Classification and regression datasets from OpenML
-- Real-world classification problems
+- Real-world problems

 ## Adding Your Own Models